-- 1. Each month, when PEBB receives the premium payment from the employer, PEBB will deposit the HSA contribution noted above into the employee's HSA. - Once employer premium based dollars are deposited into the HSA, they belong to the employee and can only be retrieved if the employee was never eligible for the HSA.
-Connect with PEBB Outreach & Training if that situation arises. - 3.
+- 2. If employees enroll in the CDHP, they'll receive materials from their chosen carrier (e.g., Group Health, Kaiser, UMP). - 3.
+In addition, they will be enrolled in and receive info on the HSA and a medical debit card from Health Equity. - 4.
+From that point on, their dealings and issues regarding the HSA will be between the employee and Health Equity. - 5.
+Each month, when PEBB receives the premium payment from the employer, PEBB will deposit the HSA contribution noted above into the employee's HSA. - 6.
+Once employer premium based dollars are deposited into the HSA, they belong to the employee and can only be retrieved if the employee was never eligible for the HSA.
+Connect with PEBB Outreach & Training if that situation arises. - 7.
 Retroactive enrollments into the CDHP will be accepted in the same manner as other retro enrollments.